TriNetCo/pax-imperia-web/README.md

 ## TODO

 - Flesh out Galactic view
-  - Draw the star systems cooler
+  - Draw a pretty star instead of squares
+  - investigate original connection algo
-  - Connect systems to each other with a line
+  - set minimum distance between stars x Connect systems to each other with a line
   - Allow opening a system by clicking it

 - Flesh out system view